 Drug products, which are listed as Prior Authorization (PA) required, require approval when the member presents a prescription to a network pharmacy.
-To obtain coverage, a prescriber or prescribers representative may:
+To obtain coverage, a prescriber or prescriber's representative may:

-- a) Fax a completed Prior Authorization Request to the Neighborhood Pharmacy Department at 1- 866-423-0945. - b) Contact the pharmacist at Neighborhood Pharmacy Department at 1-401-427-8200 and provide all necessary information requested.
+- a) Fax a completed Prior Authorization Request to the Neighborhood Pharmacy Department at 1-866-423-0945. - b) Contact Neighborhood at 1-800-459-6019 and provide all necessary information requested.

-Each request will be reviewed on individual patient need, and according to criteria approved by the PBM's P&T Committee.
+Each request will be reviewed on individual patient need, and according to criteria approved by the Neighborhood P&T Committee.
 For information on the process for denials, see section on Adverse Determination below.